ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 All the basic keyboard accessibility for the tiptap rich text editor is mentioned in their [keyboard shortcut](https://tiptap.dev/api/keyboard-shortcuts#predefined-keyboard-shortcuts) page.
 To facilitate easy access, listed down the supported text formatting keyboard shortcuts in the tiptap editor.
+All instances of the `Ctrl` key mentioned below will be substituted with the `Cmd` key in macOS.

 | Key                     | Behavior                                                 |
 | ----------------------- | -------------------------------------------------------- |